McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/6_Practical_Virtual_Exp_diffraction/README.md

 ## Exercise B: Macromolecular crystallography (MX)

-The macromolecular crystallography beam-lines measure the diffraction from rotating monocrystals, in the attempt to catch as many diffraction spots as possible, reconstruct the reciprocal space, and obtain then the real space atom distribution.
+The macromolecular crystallography beam-lines measure the diffraction from rotating monocrystals, in the attempt to catch as many diffraction spots as possible, reconstruct the reciprocal space, and actually obtain the real space atom distribution.

 <img src="https://www.creativebiomart.net/images/X-ray-crystallography-1.png">